-Even though they essentially share the same name, don't confuse the new Nissan Titan with its monstrous almost heavy-duty version, the Titan XD.
+Even though they essentially share the same name, don't confuse the Nissan Titan with its monstrous almost heavy-duty version, the Titan XD.
 The lighter, kinder gas-powered version is a much nicer truck in every way.
 The new Nissan also competes well with other light-duty 1500 competitors.

 Chief attributes include the Titan's energetic V8, reasonable ride and handling, low-effort tailgate and par-for-the-course fuel economy.

 The Titan is well-equipped to tow, with an integrated trailer brake controller, trailer sway control, and a trailer-light check system that makes it easier for the driver to hook-up a trailer without a spotter.
-Maximum towing capacity is 9,390 pounds for crew cab.
+Maximum towing capacity is 9,390 pounds for the crew cab.
 Maximum payload capacity is 1,620 pounds.

 As with its competitors, you can get basic work trucks priced in the mid $30,000s or go all the way to luxurious cabins in the Platinum version that can brush $60,000.